When we first learned about SEPA payments, we realized how much European businesses could save compared to traditional credit card processing.

 Method 2: Accept SEPA Payments in WooCommerce Using FunnelKit Stripe Payment Gateway Plugin (Free)

-If you have a WooCommerce store and are looking for a free way to accept SEPA payments, then this method is for you.
+If you have a WooCommerce store and want a free way to accept SEPA payments, then this method is for you.

 First, you need to install and activate Stripe Payment Gateway for WooCommerce.
 For detailed instructions, see our beginner’s guide on how to install a WordPress plugin.